 Local Settlements and Features of Built Form

-Up Sombourne: Chalk Downland.
+Shipton Bellinger (W portion Chalk Downland).
 Dry Valley Settlement Type

 Traditional building styles include brick and brick with flint walls with clay tiled roofs.

 Few comments were made on this area.
 There were concerns that extensive recent flooding is being caused by poor management of the land and that the area may be affected by the future expansion of the MOD activities at Tidworth in Wiltshire.